This page will provide you with an overview of the passenger rail travel options available in the Pioneer Valley region of Western Massachusetts.

 East-west service is provided by Amtrak’s Lake Shore Limited service which stops in Springfield once a day in each direction in the afternoon.

-Visit the Amtrak.com to check schedules and book tickets.
+Visit Amtrak.com to check schedules and book tickets.

-For further local details, including connections, click on one of the pages listed below for the station that you would like to travel from.
+For further local details, including connections, click on one of the pages listed below for the station that you would like to travel to or from.

-Note that in May of 2018 the Connecticut Department of Transportation will launch the CTrail Hartford Line service between Springfield, Hartford and New Haven.
+Note that on June 16, 2018 the Connecticut Department of Transportation will launch the CTrail Hartford Line service between Springfield, Hartford and New Haven.
 This service will provide much more frequent service along this rail corridor.

 - Connections are available at New Haven Union Station for other Amtrak service, Metro-North’s New Haven Line service and the CTrail Shore Line East service.